Regularized Bidimensional Estimation of the Hazard Rate: Abstract

 \section{Abstract}

 In epidemiological or demographic studies, with variable age at onset, a typical quantity of interest is the incidence of a disease (for example the cancer incidence).
 In these studies, the individuals are usually highly heterogeneous in terms of dates of birth (the cohort) and with respect to the calendar time (the period) and appropriate estimation methods are needed.
 In this article a new estimation method is presented which extends classical age-period-cohort analysis by allowing interactions between age, period and cohort effects.
-In order to take into account possible overfitting issues, a penalty is introduced on the likelihood of the model.
-This penalty can be designed either to smooth the hazard rate or to enforce consecutive values of the hazards to be equal, leading to a parsimonious representation of the hazard rate.
+This paper introduces a bidimensional regularized estimate of the hazard rate where a penalty is introduced on the likelihood of the model.
+This penalty can be designed either to smooth the hazard rate or to enforce consecutive values of the hazard to be equal, leading to a parsimonious representation of the hazard rate.
+In the latter case, we make use of an iterative penalized likelihood scheme to approximate the L$_0$ norm, which makes the computation tractable.
 The method is evaluated on simulated data and applied on breast cancer survival data from the SEER program.

 \paragraph{Keywords} Survival Analysis, Penalized Likelihood, Piecewise Constant Hazard, Age-Period-Cohort Analysis, Adaptive Ridge Procedure